Choose your jewelry software implementation approach

-This is somewhat surprising, as for most companies the risks are manageable if they are known ahead of time.
+For most companies, the risks are manageable if they are known ahead of time.
 Identifying problems that may arise and addressing them early will certainly help mitigate them before they become a point of failure for your project.

 Common obstacles and mistakes of implementing a jewelry software

-The good news is that companies that have undergone such an implementation process once in the past usually have a certain knowledge and experience in this which helps a great deal in order to avoid the same mistakes during a second implementation.
+The good news is that companies that have already undergone such an implementation process usually have a certain knowledge and experience in this which helps a great deal in order to avoid the same mistakes during a second implementation.

-Also, many companies never implemented an ERP before, so they lack the right approach and management involvement necessary for such a project to be successful.
-This is where an experienced vendor can make the difference between a good implementation and a failed one.
+Many jewelry companies have never implemented a jewelry ERP or any kind of ERP before, so they might lack the right approach and management involvement necessary for such a project to be successful.
+This is where an experienced ERP software provider can make the difference between a good implementation and a failed one.

-#1 The need for consistent and engaged support from higher management
+#1 You need to secure the consistent and engaged support from top management

 Senior management commitment to ERP projects (via)

-Having an assigned project manager, however, doesn’t always mean that they will still receive the required support from the company owners or upper management and the project can quickly spiral out of control, as the project manager will need to be able to involve several members from the company in the implementation.
-Using those resources and prioritizing their times can become an issue if there is no support the higher ups and there is no adequate motivation of the staff being involved.
+Having an assigned project manager, however, doesn’t always mean that they will still receive the required support from the company owners or upper management and the project can quickly spiral out of control, as the project manager will need to be able to involve several members from the company in the implementation process.
+Using those resources and prioritizing their times can become an issue if there is no support the higher-ups and there is no adequate motivation of the staff involved.

 The project is doing well (via)

-Almost every case of implementation will face questions and modifications that couldn’t be foreseen at the beginning of the project – as the workings of business are dissected and modeled, hidden things will come to the surface.
+Almost every case of implementation will face questions and modifications that couldn’t be foreseen at the beginning of the project – as the business process is mapped and modeled, hidden things will come to the surface.

-These changes naturally have an impact on the project timeline – and the vendor may be asked to handle these change requests.
+These changes usually have an impact on the project timeline – and the ERP vendor may be asked to handle these change requests.

-Now, some change requests can be processed side by side with the implementation, but others will hold up the implementation as there will be a chain of dependencies – until one task is completed another cannot start, such as the inventory cannot be added until all components are correctly set up.
-So all this, naturally, will delay the project.
-In such cases, it’s very important how quickly the development team can put these items on agenda, especially since most vendors work several implementations at the same time and not all change requests can be addressed at once due to limited sources.
+Now, some change requests are manageable within the ongoing implementation process, but others could hold up the implementation process as there is a chain of dependencies – certain tasks have precedence over others, for example, the inventory cannot be imported until all components are correctly set up.
+So all these, naturally, might delay the project.
+In such cases, it’s very important how quickly the developers can put these items on agenda, especially since most vendors work on several implementations at the same time and not all change requests can be addressed at once due to limited resources.

 Data analysis (via)